kpace-usgs/GAMA-results/readme.md

 Anytime a trend layer is available, the T0 layer is retrieved instead of the param layer.
 The T0 layer is only filtered by domestic or public, not by trend vs status.
 Monica can just populate each layer with only whichever results that view should show.

+Outstanding issues:
+- The name of columns differs from layersordered to the trends layers.
+E.g. param value 17, "fumigants", is either not in the layersordered menu or else is the herbicide one.
+Fumigants gives "FumDetects" as the column name in which to find its number of detects, but there's no column with that title in the layersordered universe.